 Continuously Improving Systems of Support

 Alaska’s state system of support coaching program deploys experienced educators to work with schools in need of improvement.
 DEED is exploring ways to revise the program to take advantage of new interactive technologies that can expand coaches’ reach to more schools.
 NWCC is assisting DEED by providing information on other state, regional, and national programs that use virtual coaching and professional development to support struggling schools.

 Meeting the Needs of American Indian/Alaska Native Students

 Working with DEED and the Northwest’s four other state education agencies (SEAs), we provide capacity-building support to meet the educational needs of American Indian/Alaska Native students.
 We do this by helping the SEAs’ Indian education coordinators share resources and lessons learned with each other, as well as by providing technical assistance to individual SEAs through state-level projects with regional implications.

 Rural Innovation and Student Engagement

 In 2013, NWCC and its partners at Boston College created a network designed to connect isolated rural educators as they work to implement rigorous new standards and improve outcomes and opportunities for students.
-The Northwest Rural Innovation and Student Engagement (NW RISE) Network currently includes schools from Denali Borough and Lower Kuskokwim, along with districts in Idaho, Oregon, and Washington.
+The Northwest Rural Innovation and Student Engagement (NW RISE) Network currently includes six remote schools in Alaska (Tri-Valley School in Denali Borough School District; Akiuk Memorial School, Kuinerrarmiut Elitnaurviat School, Lewis Angapak Memorial School, Nuniwarmiut School, and William Miller School in Lower Kuskokwim School District), along with districts in Idaho, Montana, Oregon, and Washington.